coralproject/coralproject-site-2016/about.md

 We have four products:

-* [Ask](/products/ask.html) -  a form/gallery builder to collect, manage, and display user-generated contributions.  _Status: released_
+* [Ask](/products/ask.html) -  a form/gallery builder to collect, manage, and display user-generated contributions.  _Status: Released_
-* [Talk](/products/talk.html) - a discussion space that is highly customizable, and designed for safety.  _Status: working alpha_
+* [Talk](/products/talk.html) - a discussion space that is highly customizable, and designed for safety.  _Status: Beta Q1 2017_
-* [Trust](/products/trust.html) - a search tool that helps you find users and contributions you can trust. _Status: working prototype_
+* [Trust](/products/trust.html) - a search tool that helps you find users and contributions you can trust. _Status: Prototype_
-* [Guides](/products/guides.html) - methods to improve your online communities, whatever tools you use. _Status: in progress_
+* [Guides](/products/guides.html) - methods to improve your online communities, whatever tools you use. _Status: Release Q2 2017_

 We want to talk to anyone who might be impacted by our work.